kwingading/kwingading.github.io/_pages/about.md

 permalink: /about/
 ---

+**Please note that this bio is out of date/in dire need of updating!! **

 Hi there!
 I'm Kelly :)

 I'm trying to figure out how I can help usher in humanity's coolest era yet (all the while making sure that we don't kill ourselves during the process).
-I'm currently physically based in Oxford 75% of the time and Hong Kong 25% of the time (though I'm always spiritually in some alternate fantasy-cyberpunk version of Edo Japan).
+I'm currently physically based in London 75% of the time and Hong Kong 25% of the time (though I'm always spiritually in some alternate fantasy-cyberpunk version of Edo Japan).

 Here are some things that I'm focusing on learning right now: